ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.5.0/reference/option.md

 <Syntax syntax="cameligo">

-The call `Option.unopt opt ` terminates with the string
+The call `unopt opt ` terminates with the string
     `"option is None"` if, and only if, `opt` is `None`; otherwise it is `Some v` and `v` is returned.